 2. Ease of Access

-Along with password storage and automatic login, many of the best free password manager providers offer a suite of features such as giving you the ability to change your password remotely or sync all your devices to better manage your login information.
-If you choose a paid service to store your passwords it's important to compare different companies to find the best password manager.
+Along with secure password storage and automatic login, many password managers providers offer a suite of unique features such as giving you the ability to change your password remotely or sync all your devices to better manage your login information.
+If you choose a paid service to store your passwords, it's important to compare the unique features offered by different companies to find the best password manager.

 4. Customer service/technical support